flynn/flynn/README.md

 ### Setup

-After checking out this repo, boot up the VM in Vagrant:
+Check out this repo, and boot up the VM using Vagrant:

 ```text
 git clone https://github.com/flynn/flynn-dev